mit-acl/faster/Readme.md

 roslaunch faster faster.launch quad:=JA01
 ```

+Now you can click `Takeoff` in the GUI, and then, in RVIZ, press `G` (or click the option `2D Nav Goal` on the top bar of RVIZ) and click any goal for the ground robot.

 ## Architecture:

 ![](./faster/imgs/diagram.png)

-Note that for the case of a ground robot, we do provide a real simulation
+Note that for the case of a ground robot, we a real simulation is provided (using the `multi_jackal` package)

 ## Credits: